Bank accounts with cheque books

 Benefits of cheque books

 • Reliable.
-If you live in an area where electronic banking services are not always available, having a cheque book linked to your account provides a convenient way to access your funds.
+If you live in an area where electronic banking services are not always available, having a cheque book linked to your account provides a reliable way to access your funds.

 • Send payments by post.
-If you need to send payments by post, cheques offer a more secure option than sending money.
+Cheques offer a more secure option than sending money in the post.

 • No need to carry large sums of cash.
 Paying by cheque removes the need to carry a large amount of cash, providing extra safety and peace of mind.